 I ended up flying radio-controlled aircraft and even designing my own.
 My love of aircraft has never been quelled and that passion informs some of my thrillers, such as Attack Hitler’s Bunker!
-My love of technology led to me writing about Die Glocke (the Nazi Bell) in my subscription novel Rip.
+My love of technology led to me writing about Die Glocke (the Nazi Bell) in The Hole Inside the Earth.

 List of toy cars that I can remember owning (most still in my parents’ loft):